bmc/covid19/README.md

 This repo contains Jupyter notebooks that I use to play with COVID-19 data.

+## Jupyter setup

+I've been running these notebooks using the `jupyter/scipy-notebook` Docker image.

 ## Data Sources

 The notebooks currently use data from these data sources: